lyqorrr/a-quote-a-day/README.md

 - Quotes belong to their original authors
 - Reflections belong to the student contributors
-- Content is used strictly for educational purposes

 ---

 > Return tomorrow.
 That matters more than adding more today!